cubicool/mbew/README.md

 mbew_destroy(m);
 ```

-The 2nd example *still* calls the `mbew_iterate()` loop as fast as possible, but
+This approach *still* calls the `mbew_iterate()` loop as fast as possible, but
-now we can be sure that the internal state of the iteration won't be updated
+now we can be sure that the internal state of the current iteration won't be updated
 until the pending frame's timestamp is exceeded.

+### Less Naive Synchronization

 So, how would we save even more cycles in our core loop?
 Well, there are
 numerous ways--mostly depending on whether you need blocking and non-blocking